![]() |

 He had studied law in England.
 Thereafter Gandhiji went to South

 Africa.
-He practised as a lawyer there in South Africa.
-Here practising as
+He practiced as a lawyer there in South Africa.
+Here, practicing as

 a lawyer, he encountered the evils of the apartheid regime prevailing at that